-Until the end of December 2021, you can choose to continue CE marking or use the UKCA mark to support shipment and sales in the U.K. In addition, for many devices except medical devices and some other categories (refer to www.gov.uk), an additional one-year transition period allows the UKCA mark to be placed in a document accompanying the product rather than on the product itself.
-But, device labeling will be mandatory after Jan.
-1, 2023.
+Until the end of December 2022, you can choose to continue CE marking or use the UKCA mark to support shipment and sales in the U.K. In addition, for many devices except medical devices and some other categories (refer to www.gov.uk).

 - What does SI mean?

 SI stands for statutory instrument.
 A statutory instrument is a regulatory instrument and can be affirmative or negative.
 The affirmative or negative refers to the parliamentary procedure for their adoption.
 Affirmative means that both the House of Commons and House of Lords need to approve the text.
 Negative means that unless a house blocks the text under a certain timeline, it gets automatically approved.
 Most SIs are adopted with the negative procedure.

 - What are the new directives for UKCA marking?